 Where you have provided your data to us and it is processed by automated means, you may be able to request that we provide it to you in a structured, machine readable format.

 If you have a complaint about how we have handled your personal data, you may be able to ask us to restrict how we use your personal data while your complaint is resolved.
 In some circumstances you can ask us to erase your personal data (a) by withdrawing your consent for us to use it; (b) if it is no longer necessary for us to use your personal data; (c) if you object to the use of your personal data and we don’t have a good reason to continue to use it; or (d) if we haven’t handled your personal data in accordance with our obligations.

 7. Where can I find more information about Article Ten’s handling of my data?

-The data controller is Article 10 Integrated Marketing Ltd. (company registered in England under registration no. 06683554 and with its registration address at Ground Floor, Central House, 142 Central Street, London, England, EC1V 8AR) and such other contractors or suppliers that are a contracting party for the purposes of providing or receiving services.
+The data controller is Article 10 Integrated Marketing Ltd. (company registered in England under registration no. 06683554 and with its registration address at International House, 64 Nile Street, London, N1 7SR) and such other contractors or suppliers that are a contracting party for the purposes of providing or receiving services.

 Changes to this privacy statement

 We recognise that transparency is an ongoing responsibility so we will keep this privacy statement under regular review.
 This privacy statement was last updated on 24th May 2018.

 Should you have any queries regarding this Privacy Notice, the processing of your personal data or wish to exercise your rights you can contact Article Ten’s Privacy Team using this email address: email@example.com